appvia/tako/docs/reference/config-params.md

 ### workload.imagePull.secret

 Defines docker image pull secret which should be used to pull images from the container registry.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).

 #### Default: ""